 - Mystery Science Theater 3000: The traffic safety short "Last Clear Chance" (from the Radar Secret Service episode) ends with Frank Jr. failing to watch the road and dying in a collision with a moving train.
 His brother Alan saw the accident and is obviously distraught, and Trooper Hal tries to comfort him.
 Then Crow decides to inject some Black Comedy into the scene:

 Crow: (as Trooper Hal) Could you identify this bucketful of your brother?

-- In Stranger Things episode "The Body", upon the discovery of what appears to be Will Byers' body, Joyce and Jonathan go down to the morgue to identify Will's body that has been found in the previous episode.
+- Stranger Things: In "The Body", upon the discovery of what appears to be Will Byers' body, Joyce and Jonathan go down to the morgue to identify it.
 When the body is uncovered, Jonathan can't take it and leaves to avoid a Stress Vomit.
 Joyce is still unwilling to believe that her son is dead and demands to be shown the birthmark on Will's arm.
 The lack of birthmark, combined with a bunch of other irregularities, is what leads Hopper to eventually discover the body is a fake.